Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 *Three* dump webs weren’t enough to break the array’s forcefields.
 Those fields were configured to handle the energies of a *star,* so nothing even vaguely man-portable could have managed: not even the two-ton full-size dump web Daar was carrying on his back did anything more than give them a light show.

-It was...agony.
+It was... agony.
 An agony Regaari had no words to describe.

 The Defenders quickly identified a wall which might be useful, but which had much industrial equipment in the way.
 WARHORSE and RIGHTEOUS threw themselves at it instantly, literally tearing it apart with nothing more than their bare hands and sheer desperate strength.
 The Great Father followed suit without a whisker of hesitation, adding his razor-sharp claws and even greater power to the effort.
 Everyone else set to clearing debris from behind the three titans.
-But by the time the three had clawed the wall apart, and TITAN and MOHO had blown the forcefield emitter circuitry to pieces...it was far too late.
+But by the time the three had clawed the wall apart, and TITAN and MOHO had blown the forcefield emitter circuitry to pieces... it was far too late.
 As a last act of sadistic defiance, the Hunters crudely re-assembled Blaczynski and left him on the deck, thoroughly, utterly dead.

 The Humans… became something else.
 If Regaari thought he’d seen them at their most terrible before, he’d been deluded.
 Rage, vengeance and grief transformed them into silent monsters, who took the rest of the facility apart piece by piece.
 Nothing was left to chance, nothing was spared.